 The same applies to security as well.
 It becomes tough to opt for different security measures for individual sites on the network.
 It becomes expensive.
 It becomes difficult to track the security of each website because you’ll need to access each website to find what’s happening.

 You can migrate the entire network to a new host or new domain.
-But if you want to migrate subsites into and out of a multisite network, it is much more complex.
+But if you want to migrate subsites into and out of a WordPress multisite network, it is much more complex.
 The way each subsite and its data is stored isn’t straightforward, so this can pose challenges.

-Must-Have WordPress Multisite Plugins
+Best WordPress Multisite Plugins You Should Use

 - 3 Plugins That Help To Build A WordPress Multisite